jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 > We provide coding to help audience to understand the concept deeper and to verify their understanding.
 Nevertheless, a full understand of the code is not needed or suggested.

+In this program, we use Numpy which is a package for scientific computing with Python.
+It prvoides many mathematic operations and array manipulation that we need.
 ```python
 import numpy as np